Harissa: Tunisia

 Recipes for harissa vary according to the household and region.
 Variations can include the addition of fermented onions or lemon juice.
 Prepared harissa is sold in jars, cans, bottles and tubes.
 Harissa is sometimes described as "Tunisia's main condiment", even "the national condiment of Tunisia", or at least as "the hallmark of Tunisia's fish and meat dishes".
 In Tunisia, harissa is used as an ingredient in a meat (poultry, beef, goat, or lamb) or fish stew with vegetables, and as a flavoring for couscous.
 It is also used for lablabi, a chickpea soup, and fricasse.

 Tunisia is the biggest exporter of prepared harissa.
 In 2006, the Tunisian production of harissa was 22,000 tonnes, incorporating about 40,000 tonnes of peppers.
 Tunisian harissa is often made with Baklouti peppers and chilis grown around Nabeul and Gabès, which are relatively mild, scoring 4,000–5,000 on the Scoville scale.
 On December 1, 2022, UNESCO added "Harissa, knowledge, skills and culinary and social practices" as part of Tunisia's Intangible Cultural Heritage.

+Nabeul Harissa Festival

+The Nabeul Harissa Festival is an annual event organized in the coastal city of Nabeul, heart of the pepper-growing Cape Bon Peninsula, celebrating harissa as a national icon of Tunisian cuisine.
+It is usually held in October, aligning with the end of the Baklouti pepper harvest season.
+Artisanal markets showcase the traditional making of the paste with sun-dried peppers, garlic, and spices like caraway and coriander while highlighting local women's role in the preservation of the condiment.